 - Make sure you’re checking the expiration dates on products.
 Some foods may have “used by” dates, which is the date before the quality of the food may change and not be as fresh.

 - If foods don’t look fresh or have sat in the refrigerator for a long time, don’t be afraid to throw it away.
 “When in doubt, throw it out!”

 - Consume “Ready-to-eat” soon after purchase.
-Keeping ready-to-eat foods in the fridge for a long period of time has the potential of producing bacteria like Listeria, that can cause foodborne illness.
+Keeping ready-to-eat foods in the fridge for a long period of time has the potential of producing bacteria like Listeria, which can cause foodborne illness.

 - Meats should be kept on the lowest shelf in the fridge, to prevent any juices from seeping onto other foods.
 Make sure raw meats are packaged in plastic bags or wrapped containers.

 - Cool foods as quickly as possible after preparation.
 Do not leave prepared food outside the refrigerator for longer than 2 hours.

 - Leftovers, even when still warm, should be stored back in the refrigerator as soon as possible.

 - If you have a big dish you are saving as leftovers, condense portions into smaller shallow containers for proper cooling.

 - Give your refrigerator enough space for the cool air to circulate around to help keep foods fresh.
 Don’t overpack the fridge!